mdivjak/markit/README.md

 - Easy import of generated MIDI files into Pro Tools sessions.
 - User-friendly GUI for configuring detection parameters and exporting results.

+**Notes:**
-This MIDI file can be imported into a Pro Tools session that does not contain any markers.
+- The MIDI file can be imported into a Pro Tools session that does not contain any markers.
+- Pro Tools has a limit of importing maximum 1.000 markers in a session.

 ## Dev notes